Lightning-AI/LitServe/README.md

 &nbsp;

 ### Performance
-LitServe is *built on top of FastAPI* but optimized for *AI workloads* (models, embedding models, LLM serving, etc...).
+LitServe (built on FastAPI), is optimized for AI workloads like model serving, embeddings, and LLM serving.
 <div align="center">
   <img alt="Lightning" src="https://pl-bolts-doc-images.s3.us-east-2.amazonaws.com/app-2/litserve-perf-2.png" width="1000px" style="max-width: 100%;">
 </div>

 Reproduce and read the full benchmarks [here](https://lightning.ai/docs/litserve/home/benchmarks).

-***💡 LLM serving:*** Lightning's alternative to Ollama/VLLM is [LitGPT](https://github.com/Lightning-AI/litgpt?tab=readme-ov-file#deploy-an-llm), not LitServe.
-LitServe can be used a VLLM-style server.
+***💡 LLM serving:*** For high-performance LLM serving (like Ollama/VLLM, use [LitGPT](https://github.com/Lightning-AI/litgpt?tab=readme-ov-file#deploy-an-llm)) or build your custom VLLM-like server with LitServe.
+Optimizations like kv-caching, which can be done with LitServe, are needed for best LLM performance.

 &nbsp;